No. 9 Texas A&M women rout Northwestern State 112-26

+COLLEGE STATION, Texas (AP) — Texas A&M leaned on its deep bench during the ninth-ranked Aggies’ record-setting victory.

-COLLEGE STATION, Texas (AP) — Destiny Pitts scored 14 points to lead No. 9 Texas A&M to a 112-26 victory over Northwestern State on Monday night.
+Destiny Pitts scored 14 points to lead Texas A&M to a 112-26 victory over Northwestern State on Monday night.

-Kayla Wells and Ciera Johnson each added 13 points as the Aggies (9-0) set a school record for scoring.
+Kayla Wells and Ciera Johnson each added 13 points as the the Aggies (9-0) set a school record for scoring.
 The previous mark came in a 111-83 victory over Lamar on Nov.
 15, 1995.

-Alexis Morris added 12 points and Zaay Green, a transfer from Tennessee, had 10 in her Aggies debut.
+Alexis Morris added 12 points and Zaay Green, a transfer from Tennessee, had 10 in her A&M debut as the Aggies’ reserves totaled 69 points.

+Pitts, who transferred from Minnesota, shot 4 for 7 from 3-point range.
+Morris, who transferred from Rutgers, hit 3 of 6 field goals and 5 of 6 free throws.

+“When you can bring those transfers off the bench and they can be happy and play within a system, you know you have chemistry,” A&M coach Gary Blair said.
+“And the best thing all three of them did is they shared the ball.”

 Anessa Dussette scored eight points to lead Northwestern State (0-5), which made only 9 of 50 field goals and had 26 turnovers that A&M converted to 36 points.

 Morris ended the first half with a buzzer-beating 3-pointer to cap a 20-0 run for a 64-13 lead.
-A&M made 7 of 8 field goals in the four-minute stretch, while Northwestern State missed six shots and had five turnovers that led to 10 A&M points.
+A&M made 7 of 8 field goals in the four-minute stretch, while Northwestern missed six shots and had five turnovers that led to 10 A&M points.

 The Aggies got rolling early, grabbing a 20-6 lead in just over five minutes by hitting all eight field goals.
-Northwestern State attempted only six field goals, hitting a pair of 3-pointers because of ballhandling woes with six turnovers.
+Northwestern attempted only six field goals, hitting a pair of 3s because of ballhandling woes with six turnovers.

 PERFECTION